zeek/broker/doc/web-socket.rst

 the server discarded malformed input from the client or if there has been an error while processing the JSON text.

-An error message consists of these three keys:
+An error message consists of these keys:

 ``type``
   Always ``error``.